junglok/tem-docs/docs/service/conda.md

 ### If the Active Environment Name Is Not Shown in the Prompt

-After activation, the shell prompt should display the active environment name, for example:
+After activation, the shell prompt should show the active environment's name, for example:

 ```
 (<env-name>) [user@hostname ~]$
 ```

-If the environment name does **not** appear in your prompt, set the following environment variable before activating:
+If the environment name does **not** appear in your prompt, set the following environment variable before activating it:

 ```bash
 export BASH_POWERLINE=yes